 Cost of Living in Madrid

-+PRO: Spending smart pays
++ PRO: Spending smart pays

-+PRO: Getting around
++ PRO: Getting around

--CON: It’s generally expensive
+- CON: It’s generally expensive

 Because of its identity as a big European capital, things are going to be a bit pricier than in the rest of the country.
 Predictably, rent is probably going to be the biggest financial burden in Madrid.
-More upmarket spots such as Salamanca or Castellana will be significantly more than spots like Chamartín and Nuevos Ministerios.
+More upmarket spots such as Salamanca or Castellana will be significantly more expensive than Chamartín and Nuevos Ministerios.

 Are you an expat living in Madrid?